Altitude training and exposure is an increasingly important tool in the modern high performance cycling toolbox.

 My personal experience with athletes has shown that 16-17 days at altitude has yielded good overall adaptations.
 For some athletes the extra week into 21 days sees a drop off in performance and values.

 We have found that going above 3000m impacts sleep and recovery in a negative way.
-I had the some out of this world dreams at a camp that was at 2800m!
+I had some out of this world dreams at a camp that was at 2800m!

 In South Africa this is a hard find, unless you go into Lesotho.
 At the start of the 2020 season, we hosted a team altitude camp in Clarens, South Africa to benefit from the summer weather.
 While this is lower than the preferred altitude at 1800m, we increased the recommended number of days and also went across the border into Lesotho.